Turkey says Syrian town about to fall as Islamic State advances

 He said Turkey would take action if there were threats to Turkish soldiers guarding a historic site in Syria that Ankara regards as its territory.
 But so far Turkey has made no move to get involved in the fighting across the border.

-U.S. Secretary of State John Kerry and his Turkish counterpart, Ahmet Davutoglu, had spoken twice in recent days to discuss the situation, State Department spokeswoman Jen Psaki said.
+U.S. Secretary of State John Kerry and Turkish Prime Minister Ahmet Davutoglu, had spoken twice in recent days to discuss the situation, State Department spokeswoman Jen Psaki said.

 "Turkey is determining what larger role they will play," Psaki told a daily briefing, "They have indicated their openness to doing that, so there is an active conversation about that."